INFO490/assignments/hw8/hw8.markdown

 - WKHP: Hours worked per week
 - PINCP: Total income

-Assuming I have read the necessary columns from the CSV file and stored them in a numpy array named *X*,
+Assume that I have read the necessary columns from the CSV file and stored them in a NumPy array called *X*,

     >>> X.shape
 	(127208, 6)